-Olinka Green and Corey Troiani traveled to EPA headquarters in Washington D.C. last Monday.
+Olinka Green and Corey Troiani traveled to EPA headquarters in Washington D.C. last Monday to spur action on the Lane Plating Superfund Site.
 Photo by Jackie Young.

 March 12, 2019